InfoObjects/embulk-yaml-config-generator/README.md

 ```

 ## Embulk configuration
-Embulk uses a YAML file to define a bulk data loading.
+Embulk uses a YAML file to define a bulk data loading configuration.
 Here is an example of the file:

 A configuration file consists of following sections: